 your branches green

-German carol about Christmas trees... our family sang it on
+German carol about Christmas trees?
+Our family sang the song on

-Christmas morning as we came down the steps from the second floor to
+Christmas morning as we walked down the steps together as a family

 country in our family station wagon, bow saw in hand, to select a

 live Christmas tree from our aunt's farm.
 She had a group of pine

 trees that had been planted 30 years earlier, and our selections